Pacific Palisades, Los Angeles: 1911–1922: Inceville and Hartville

-1921–1931
+1921–1931: Methodist Episcopal Church

 A decade later, the Rev. Charles H. Scott and the Southern California Methodist Episcopal Church bought the land; in 1922, Scott founded Pacific Palisades, envisioning an elaborate religious-intellectual commune.
 Believers snapped up choice lots and lived in tents during construction.
 By 1925, the Palisades had 100 homes.
 In one subdivision, streets were named in alphabetical order for Methodist missionaries (the "Alphabet Streets").
 The tents eventually were replaced by cabins, then by bungalows, and ultimately by multimillion-dollar homes.
 The climate of the area was a big selling point.
 Temperatures are much cooler than inland Los Angeles during summer, but usually sunnier and less foggy than areas south along the coast (e.g. Santa Monica).

+The name "Pacific Palisades" comes from the term for a tall wooden fence or defensive wall, by analogy with the cliff-like bluffs situated on the western side of the neighborhood bordered by the Pacific Ocean.
+These bluffs were said to resemble those in the Palisades section of New Jersey, on the western side of the lower Hudson River.

-Pacific Palisades enjoyed steady growth throughout the Roaring 20s, but it was still a small, isolated community out on the edge of Los Angeles.
-It began to become less isolated with the paving of Sunset Boulevard± in 1925, which brought an increased flow of traffic through the community and offered more convenient accessibility to nearby Westwood and Beverly Hills.
+Pacific Palisades enjoyed steady growth throughout the Roaring 20s.
+The paving of Sunset Boulevard in 1925 brought an increased flow of traffic through the community and offered more convenient access to nearby Westwood and Beverly Hills.